The complex organic molecular content in the L1517B starless core

 \section{Acknowledgements}

 We thank an anonymous referee for their valuable comments and suggestions, which improved the quality of the paper.
 We also thank J. Aguirre and M. Fern\'andez-Ruz for their input about ways to measure complexity.
-A.M. aknowledges support from grant PRE2019-091471 under project MDM-2017-0737-19-2 (Unidad de Excelencia «María de Maeztu» -- Centro de Astrobiología, CSIC-INTA) funded by the Spanish Ministry of Science and Innovation / State Agency of Research, MCIN/AEI/10.13039/501100011033, and by `ERDF, A way of making Europe'.
-I.J.-S. and J.M.-P. aknowledge support from grant PID2019-105552RB-C41 by the Spanish Ministry of Science and Innovation / State Agency of Research, MCIN/AEI/10.13039/501100011033, and by `ERDF, A way of making Europe'.
+A.M. aknowledges support from grant PRE2019-091471 under project MDM-2017-0737-19-2 funded by the Spanish Ministry of Science and Innovation / State Agency of Research, MCIN/AEI/10.13039/501100011033, and by `ESF, Investing in your future'.
+I.J.-S., J.M.-P. and A.M. aknowledge support from grant PID2019-105552RB-C41 by MCIN/AEI/10.13039/501100011033.
 The work by A.V. is supported by the Russian Ministry of Science and Higher Education via the State Assignment contract FEUZ-2020-0038.
 IRAM is supported by INSU/CNRS (France), MPG (Germany), and IGN (Spain).